+11.1.
 Any employees, workers, contractors, customers, visitors, staff from other agencies, governing body or committee members who have any concerns should report these immediately to the Director.

-Cessation Support
+12. Cessation Support

+- 12.1.
 The Association recognises that passive smoking adversely affects the health of all employees.
 However, it does recognise that the Smoke-Free Policy can impact on smokers' working lives.

-In an effort to help employees adjust to the changes they will be supported through:

-- Being encouraged to seek advice on modifying their smoking behaviour or quitting smoking. - Supplies of self-help information will be made available on request. - Periodic campaigns will be undertaken to encourage smokers to stop and to publicise the support available. - A Source of support is Scotland's national stop smoking helpline, Smokeline, which is available by calling 0800 848484.
-Alternatively, you can contact them via their website www.canstopsmoking.com The service can help by: - o talking through all the options available to you - o referring you to free local NHS services - sending you a free Quit Your Way Scotland quit pack - helping you plan to stop in a way that suits you - o offering support and advice when you're trying to stop - o being there when other support services are closed

-Your GP and local pharmacies can also offer assistance and advice with smoking cessation.
+In an effort to help employees adjust to the changes they will be supported through: - Being encouraged to seek advice on modifying their smoking behaviour or quitting smoking. - > Supplies of self-help information will be made available on request. - Periodic campaigns will be undertaken to encourage smokers to stop and to publicise the support available. - Quit Your Way Scotland's free and friendly local stop smoking services can hugely increase your chances of having a successful quit attempt and staying stopped for good.
+Wherever you stay in Scotland you can get help.
+Quit Your Way is available by calling 0800 848484 or visit their website Quit Your Way, Your GP and local pharmacies can also offer assistance and advice with smoking cessation.

-Use of Electronic Cigarettes
+13. Use of /Nicotine Vapour Products (NVPs)

-Electronic cigarettes are being widely used to aid smoking cessation.
-Electronic cigarettes release varying amounts of nicotine in a warm water mist, which simulates the flavour of a real cigarette.
-Electronic cigarettes are not covered under the Smoking, Health and Social Care (Scotland) Act 2005 as they were not in existence when the legislation was introduced.
-Some employers have taken the view that as electronic cigarettes produce water vapour rather than smoke, they can be used indoors legally.

-The Association understands that there is still research to be completed on the safety and effectiveness of electronic cigarettes as a smoking cessation tool.
-Our employees should therefore use electronic cigarettes during rest breaks in designated smoking areas.
-We do not deem it appropriate to use electronic cigarettes on the Association's premises, as they could cause annoyance to colleagues and be perceived as 'real' cigarettes if used in areas where there is contact with customers, along with colleagues, visitors and contractors.
-We would ask that all those that the policy applies to respect this application of the rules and do not expect any breaches of the rules to take place.
+- 13.1.
+NVPs (Nicotine Vapour Products) is the name given to electronic cigarettes and all related equipment, including liquids, in Scotland.
+NVPs are not covered under the Smoking, Health and Social Care (Scotland) Act 2005 as they were not in existence when the legislation was introduced. - 13.2.
+The use of NVPs in Scotland is subject to legislation, primarily through the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016.
+This act, along with subsequent regulations, covers aspects like product restrictions, packaging requirements, and restrictions on advertising.
+Additionally, a ban on the sale and supply of single-use NVPs is set to take effect on June 1, 2025, in Scotland, following the UK-wide legislation. - 13.3.
+The Association understands that there is still research to be completed on the safety and effectiveness of NVPs as a smoking cessation tool.
+Our employees should therefore use NVPs during rest breaks in designated smoking areas.
+We do not deem it appropriate to use NVPs on the Association's premises, as they could cause annoyance to colleagues and be perceived as 'real' cigarettes if used in areas where there is contact with customers, along with colleagues, visitors and contractors.
+We would ask that all those that the policy applies to respect this application of the rules and do not expect any breaches of the rules to take place. - 13.4.
+NVPs are classed as Waste Electrical and Electronic Equipment (WEEE), meaning they should never be thrown away in general waste.
+If NVPs are put in the bin, the batteries can become damaged, causing fires in refuse vehicles or